 While the basic Shopify options are enough to have a store up-and-running, there’s a possibility that you’ll need to add some additional features to help give your store that boost and lock in sales.

 In this situation, you can either hire a developer to create a custom solution or check the Shopify App Store.
 The Shopify App Store offers hundreds of apps that you can add to your store.

 For example, when adding your products, you might want to consider a tool that enables you to optimise your product descriptions and share them with your channel partners.
-A PIM solution helps streamline product feeds across Shopify.
+A PIM software helps streamline product feeds across Shopify.
 For this function, the Apimio PIM is available on the Shopify store and comes with a 14-day free trial.

 If you want to send your customers reminders when they abandon carts, you can use Pushowls.
 It sends automatic email notifications to anyone that comes to your Shopify store and abandons their carts.
 Cart abandonments are common in ecommerce, and can damage your sales and conversions.
 Read our guide on how you can reduce your store’s CAR.